Universal Data Mapper

 The staging layer of Pandora is implemented as a native SQL-Database engine, featuring a DB-API 2.0 interface with full SQL:2016 support, a vertical data storage manager and real-time encryption.
 This allows the data analysis application to integrate a variety of different data sources, by using a unified data interface (and SQL dialect).

-Pandora is open source, based on the Python programming language and actively developed as part of the Smart Analytics project at Frootlab.
+Pandora is open source, based on the Python programming language and actively developed as part of the Liquid Code framework at Frootlab.
 Pandora is developed as a generic data interface, which can be integrated into data analysis applications, to facilitate the integration of data.

 Current Development Status